Tel: 01738 625027

 We always try to resolve your complaint at the most appropriate level.
 If you can, first talk to a member of staff involved with your care.
 We will try to sort out the complaint at that time.

-If you are unable to talk to the member of staff involved with your care, ask to speak to Willma Bruce, our Feedback and Complaints Officer.
+If you are unable to talk to the member of staff involved with your care, ask to speak to Kerry Fraser, our Feedback and Complaints Officer.

 All views will be taken seriously and our procedures will provide a full written response within 20 days following our investigation.